-Location From Location To Typical Travel Time Comments Riverine FI ooding - Go oulburn River Floods are characterise of rise (i.e. takes around d by steady rises, peaks that extend for a number of l hours and recessions that are around one-half to one-third the rate ent the longer the peak and the slower the recession.
+Location From Location To Typical Travel Time Comments Riverine FI ooding - Go oulburn River • of rise (i.e. takes aroun he further down the catchin hours and recessions that are around one-half to one-third the rate ant the longer the peak and the slower the recession.
 Flood Eildon Seymour 48 hours Seymour Goulburn Weir 30 to 40 hours Seymour Murchison 40 to 60 hours Goulburn Weir Murchison 9 to 18 hours Generally, around 10 hours or a little less.
 Can be as short as 3 hours Murchison Kialla West (Goulburn River) 15 to 25 hours In 1974, peak on Goulburn at Kialla West occurred 15 hours after the Broken at Orrvale peaked while in 1993 the difference was 60 hours.
 Murchison Shepparton 18 to 30 hours 20 hours or less if Goulburn dominant.
 24 to 36 hours if Broken - Sevens dominant.
 In 1992 & 2010, travel time for peak from Murchison to Shepparton was ~1.5 days.
-Kialla West (Goulburn) Shepparton McCoys Bridge 46 hours Shepparton Echuca 7 days Riverine FI ooding - Se even Creeks The recession at Kialla West is around one-third to one-quarter the rate of ris se (i.e. takes around 3 to 4 times longer).
+Kialla West (Goulburn) Shepparton Up to 12 hours When Broken - Sevens dominant, peak at Shepparton can be at the same time or a little before peak at Goulburn at Kialla West.
+Shepparton McCays Bridge 46 hours Shepparton Echuca 7 days Riverine FI ooding - Se even Creeks The recession at Kialla West is around one-third to one-quarter the rate of ris e (i.e. takes around 3 to 4 times longer).
 Euroa Kialla West (Mitchell Road) 26 to 50 hours 26 to 30 hours for floods ~6m and over at Kialla West.
 35 to 48 hours if between 4.5m and 6m but 30 to 36 hours if 2nd flood in past 3 weeks or rain across lower catchment similar to upper catchment.
 Kialla West (Seven Cks) Shepparton 18 to ~60 hours 18 to 21 hours if Broken and Seven Creeks dominant.
 Time increases towards 30+ hours under neutral conditions but can be as high 60 hours.
 24 hours earlier that hours.
-In general te n at the Broken Rive rms, peak occurs at er at Orrvale.
-Median tin about the same time as eam from the Mitchell Road Bridge) occurs around 6 - ne is around 15 hours but the usual range is 12-18 s at (or within a few hours of) the Broken River at eases as Goulburn dominance builds.
-Riverine FI ooding - Br oken River After a slow peak, the re ecession at Orrvale is arc ound one-third the rate of rise e (i.e. takes around 2.5 to 3 times longer).
+In general to an at the Broken Rive orms, peak occurs at r at Orrvale.
+Median tir about the same time a eam from the Mitchell Road Bridge) occurs around 6 - ne is around 15 hours but the usual range is 12-18 s at (or within a few hours of) the Broken River at eases as Goulburn dominance builds.
+Riverine FI ooding - Br oken River After a slow peak, the r ecession at Orrvale is are ound one-third the rate of ris e (i.e. takes around 2.6 to 3 times longer).
 Benalla Casey's Weir 6 to 12 hours Tends to cluster around 7 to 9 hours.
-Benalla Gowangardie Weir 18 to 37 hours Think in terms of 26 to 30 hours but faster if good rain downstream from Benalla or 2 nd flood.
-Benalla Orrvale 31 to 54 hours Tends to cluster around 36 to 42 hours.
-Casey's Weir Gowangardie Weir 12 to 30 hours Tends to cluster around 20 - 26 hours.
+Benalla Gowangardie Weir 18 to 37 hours Think in terms of 26 to 30 hours but faster if good rain downstream from Benalla or 2nd flood.
+Benalla Опуаїе 31 to 54 hours Tends to cluster around 36 to 42 hours.
+Casey's Weir Gowangardie 12 to 30 hours Tends to cluster around 20 - 26 hours.

-Greater Shepparton City Council | 16 August 2018 Shepparton Mooroopna Flood Mapping and Flood Intelligence Study
+Greater Shepparton City Council | 01 March 2019 Shepparton Mooroopna Flood Mapping and Flood Intelligence Study